LBPHacker/R216/manual.md

 from 0 to 255, 0 being the built-in one, all others being virtual in the sense that while they exist, they cannot be accessed by peripherals without the help of an _I/O breakout box_.
-The R2 peripheral interface is hardware-compatible with the R1 and the few peripherals that exist for the R1.
+The R2 peripheral interface is hardware-compatible with the R1 and the few peripherals that exist for the R1 (this does not imply software-compatibility though, and indeed, most R1-compatible devices that send data to the computer are impossible to work with, due to reading instructions being non-blocking).

 There are three bundles of FILT exiting the case on the right; one with three wires, one with one, and one with two.
-The first two of these constitute the expansion interface specific to the R2, to which any number of breakout boxes may be connected to expose more virtual ports.
+The first two of these constitute the I/O expansion interface of the R2, to which any number of breakout boxes may be connected to expose more virtual ports.
 The third is the traditional 2-wire peripheral interface, which exposes the built-in port 0 with the help of a stripped-down version of the breakout box built into the R2.

 The breakout boxes provide two 2-wire peripheral interfaces; one on top and one at the bottom.
 Note that there are two interfaces for convenience only;
-these are not in fact different interfaces and only one peripheral must be connected to either one of these at a time.
+these are not in fact different interfaces and only one of these may be used with a peripheral at a time.

 See also [More on I/O ports][330].